Toggle: English / Spanish

 Osteitis fibrosa may cause bone pain or tenderness.
 There may be fractures (breaks) in the arms, legs, or spine, or other bone problems.

-Hyperparathyroidism may cause nausea, constipation, fatigue, and weakness.
+Hyperparathyroidism may cause nausea, constipation, fatigue, frequent urination, and weakness.

 Blood tests show a high level of calcium, parathyroid hormone, and alkaline phosphatase (a bone chemical).
 Phosphorus may be low.